chef-partners/azuredevops-chef-extension/assets/overview.md

 * Client key - The private key (in pem format) for the specified user
 * SSL Verification - Enables/disables the SSL certificate verification for the Chef Server.
 Set to `false` if you are using self-signed certificates.
 Default: `true` (Chef Server certificate must be signed by a valid Certificate Authority)

+The Habitat endpoint allows the storage of the following information:

+* Habitat Depot URL - URL to the Habitat depot to use when publishing packages, e.g. `https://bldr.habitat.sh`
+* Origin Name - Name of the origin to use when building a package
+* Revision - Revision of the origin keys to use
+* Public Key - Public key to use during package builds
+* Signing Key - the signing key of the specified origin
+* Habitat Auth Token - authentication token for Habitat Depot

 ## Documentation and help

-For details on installation, please read the [installation guide](https://github.com/chef-partners/vsts-chef/wiki).

-For detailed task documentation, please read the [task documentation](https://github.com/chef-partners/vsts-chef/wiki).
+For detailed documentation, please read the [Chef extension documentation](https://chef-partners.github.io/azuredevops-chef-extension).

-To report an issue, please check our [issues list](https://github.com/chef-partners/vsts-chef/issues).
+To report an issue, please check our [issues list](https://github.com/chef-partners/azuredevops-chef-extension/issues).

 ## Contributors